MannyDMaestro/Team_5_Cloud/Project_Logs/Day2.md

-#Today we decided to go with a CI/CD Pipeline to manage a Minecraft server with Jenkins and a spot fleet of EC2 Instances.
+Today we decided to go with a CI/CD Pipeline to manage a Minecraft server with Jenkins and a spot fleet of EC2 Instances.
-#Our CloudFormation template can be viewed below.